yamatt/blog/content/blog/phishing-simulations-and-culture.md

 toc: false
 ---

 My good friend Joel wrote a widely shared post on [why phishing simulations don't work](https://joelgsamuel.medium.com/what-i-mean-by-defence-in-depth-cybersecurity-6ac07f89ad89).
-This itself follows on from discussions with [our good friend Emma](https://twitter.com/EmmaWicksCyber) on how phishing cannot be over-come by will-power.
+This itself follows on from excellent discussions with [our good friend Emma](https://twitter.com/EmmaWicksCyber), on how phishing cannot be over-come by will-power.

-But the area I think has also been missing from the discussion so far is what phishing simlations mean for your business culture.
+But the area I think has also been missing from the discussion so far is, what phishing simlations mean for your business culture.

 Business these days will strive for inclusivity and diversity.
 When done well this increases innovation, and improves your buisness ability to adapt.
-But improving diversity in a business happen in isolation.
+But improving diversity in a business doesn't happen in isolation.
 It's supported by providing employees with the psychological safety, the ability to identiy exclusionary thinking, and tools to report and respond to it.

 [This culture is important to Cyber Security too](https://cyberempathy.org/episodes/creating-psychological-safety-in-cybersecurity).
 We must create a culture where people feel safe to report suspicious activity, even (or especially) in cases of uncertainty.

-I wanted to contrast this with the way phishing simulations are often managed, and give a sense about the effects on employees, focusing to those subjected to them.
+I wanted to contrast this with the way phishing simulations are often managed, and give a sense about the effects on employees, focusing on those subjected to them.

 <!--alex ignore fear-->
 Phishing simulations first of create a culture of fear with people accessing their e-mail.
 This expresses itself as stress.
 I think this is particuarly accute where your role requires you to have access to more systems.
 This stress does not help with the feeling of psychological safety within a business.

-Also a phishing simulation is effective when someone slips up and clicks on a link in an e-mail.
+Also a phishing simulation is most effective when someone slips up and clicks on a link in an e-mail.
 Joel and Emma have discussed the reasons for this, but what happens after this is also important.

 Typically the user will be directed to a page advising them of their mistake, and possibly offer some advice.
 That's the best case scenario.